m-zajac/smartcache/README.md

 # Smart Cache ![Build](https://github.com/m-zajac/smartcache/workflows/Build/badge.svg) [![Go Report Card](https://goreportcard.com/badge/github.com/m-zajac/smartcache)](https://goreportcard.com/report/github.com/m-zajac/smartcache) [![GoDoc](https://godoc.org/github.com/m-zajac/smartcache?status.svg)](http://godoc.org/github.com/m-zajac/smartcache)

-Smartcache package provides a caching solution with customizable expiration policies (hot and warm data).
-It is designed to optimize data retrieval by caching the results of expensive operations, such as database queries or API calls, and serving them quickly when requested.

-One of the unique features of SmartCache is its dual Time-To-Live (TTL) settings:

-- `Primary TTL`: This is the lifespan of a cache entry when it's still hot.
-During this period, entries are directly served from the cache.
-- `Secondary TTL`: This is the maximum lifespan of a cache entry.
-Once the primary TTL expires, while the secondary TTL is still active, the entry is considered warm but not evicted.
-Instead, SmartCache triggers a background refresh to update the entry, while immediately returning the stale value.
-This ensures uninterrupted access to data, even during updates.

-Here's the cache state diagram:
+Smart Cache introduces a caching mechanism that employs two distinct TTL (Time-To-Live) periods, designed to optimize data retrieval speed while managing data freshness.

+Traditional caching often faces a dilemma: prioritize speed by serving cached data or ensure freshness by frequently fetching new data.
+This balance can significantly influence metrics like p95 or p99 processing times, especially when dealing with resource-intensive operations.

+With Smart Cache, data within its primary TTL is returned immediately, ensuring quick access.
+When data surpasses the primary TTL but is still within the secondary TTL, it's served instantly, but a background update is initiated.
+This background update mechanism aims to improve latency metrics by reducing the immediate load of full data refreshes.
+However, there's a trade-off to be aware of: data served between the primary and secondary TTL might be slightly older, and the freshest data is only guaranteed on a subsequent fetch after the background update.

+In essence, Smart Cache's dual-TTL approach offers a balanced solution for applications that need to maintain high-performance metrics while occasionally serving slightly older data.

+To better understand the transitions between data states, check the following diagram:

 ```mermaid
 stateDiagram-v2